 - Others had no clue how to use the technology and/or were overwhelmed (this was true for several autistic students I had);

-- A few simply didn’t bother to log-in (these were the ones that rarely if ever did any work in class before the school campus closed down); and
+- A few simply didn’t bother to log in (these were the ones that rarely if ever did any work in class before the school campus closed down); and

 - Extra curricular activities such as sports or band were eliminated for the year.
 For many students, this was the thing they looked forward to doing.
 Suddenly, this important aspect of school life was taken away.
 Why bother?

 Moreover, socio-economic factors played a role.
 It didn’t matter if the school was in an urban or rural area.
 Attendance/participation became a problem, especially for low-income students.
-Many of my students fell in this category.
+Many of my students fell into this category.

 Teaching from Home

 Distance learning had another challenge.
-As a teacher and a parent of a school-age child, I had to pull double-duty.
-First, I had to find time to create lesson plans and log-in for office hours to meet with my students.
+As a teacher and a parent of a school-age child, I had to pull double duty.
+First, I had to find time to create lesson plans and log in for office hours to meet with my students.

 Second, I spent time helping my son navigate his school’s Internet learning platform, See-Saw.
 In addition to that, he used supplemental programs such as Raz-Kids (for reading) and Splash-Learn (for math) and had weekly Webex meetings with his teacher, classmates, and speech pathologist.

 It became a balancing act.
 And, it was taxing.
 I might have been at home, but I was working more than I did when I was in the classroom.
-And, at times, it felt thankless, especially when the students didn’t turn in assignments or didn’t check in.
+And, at times, it felt thankless, especially when the students didn’t turn in assignments or didn’t check-in.